miso-lims/walkthroughs/3-0-libraries.md

 <img src="pics/flow-pool.svg"/>

+## 6.1 Bulk creating a Pool

 Here we will pool all of the dilutions we added previously to make a single pool of 4 dilutions.

+1. Select the dilutions you wish to pool:
-1. If you are still on the bulk dilutions page from section **5.1**, continue to step 2.
+  * If you are still on the bulk dilutions page from section **5.1** do not navigate away from the page.
+Continue to step 2.
+Otherwise, select dilutions using the following:
   1. On the _Dilutions_ page, select the dilutions created.
-    1. From the toolbar, click _Pool Together_.
+1. From the toolbar at the top left, click _Pool Together_.
 1. Enter the pool information:
   * _Alias_: A short description of the pool contents.
 Enter the project name followed by `_POOL` (e.g. `PROJ_POOL`)